DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 information.
 Also, the entire project data can be exported out of OpenRefine and into a system or application of one’s choice.

-On the other hand, <span class="mark">if you export the project data only, to a CSV or any other format, you will be exporting a snapshot of the data at that instance.
+On the other hand, if you export the project data only, to a CSV or any other format, you will be exporting a snapshot of the data at that instance.
 Your project in OpenRefine will still exist in the application, and you can continue to work on it after you've exported the data.
 But your exported data will be the ‘data only’ - it will be stripped of the JSON information.
-If you load it into OpenRefine, it will be a brand new project.</span>
+If you load it into OpenRefine, it will be a brand new project.

 OpenRefine exports data in a number of file formats, CSV, TSV, XLSX, HTML etc. It can upload your data directly into Google Sheets, and can